Battle of Mount Longdon: British advance

 During the night of June 4–5, a three-man British patrol from D Company, comprising Corporal Jerry Phillips with Privates Richard Absolon and Bill Hayward, was deployed to the northern slopes of Mount Longdon.
-Their objective was to infiltrate the position then held by Sub-Lieutenant Juan Baldini's 1st Platoon on the western slopes and capture a prisoner.
-The patrol was supported by a battery of six 105mm field guns, to provided covering fire.
-The British snipers targeted Baldini's platoon and fired a 66mm anti-tank rocket at a mortar position under the command of Corporal Óscar Carrizo.
+Their objective was to infiltrate the position then held by Sub-Lieutenant Juan Baldini's 1st Platoon on the western slopes and capture a prisoner for intelligence gathering purposes.
+The British patrol was supported by a battery of six 105mm field guns, to provided covering fire.
+The British snipers involved targeted Baldini's command postn and fired a 66mm anti-tank rocket at a mortar position under the command of Corporal Óscar Carrizo.
 In response, the Argentine forces returned fire, subjecting the British patrol to machine gun and mortar fire.
-Despite this exchange, no casualties were reported on either side.
+Despite this exchange, no casualties were recorded on either side.

-The Argentine 7th Infantry Regiment's Reconnaissance Platoon, led by Second Lieutenant Francisco Ramón Galíndez Matienzo, was stationed on Wireless Ridge but could not carry out their own patrols, as they had been designated as the reserve force for the area.
-Instead, Argentine Commando units, typically assigned to deep reconnaissance missions, assumed this responsibility.
+The Argentine 7th Infantry Regiment's Reconnaissance Platoon, led by Second Lieutenant Francisco Ramón Galíndez-Matienzo, was stationed on Wireless Ridge but could not carry out their own patrols, as they had been designated as the reserve force for the area.
+Instead, Argentine Army Commando and National Gendarmerie units, typically assigned to deep reconnaissance missions, assumed this responsibility.

 In the early hours of June 7, a combined patrol from the 601 Commando Company and the 601 National Gendarmerie Special Forces Squadron advanced toward the Murrell Bridge following intelligence reports from Major Jaimet indicating enemy activity in the area.
-At the same time, two British patrols, led by Corporals Peter Hadden and Mark Brown, had just arrived at a bluff on the western bank of the Murrell River, where Sergeant Ian Addle's patrol had established a base.
+At the same time, two British patrols, led by Corporals Peter Hadden and Mark Brown, had just arrived at a bluff on the western bank of the Murrell River to join Sergeant Ian Addle's patrol that was protecting the forward patrol base.

-Shortly after, a sentry detected movement near the bridge, prompting the British forces to open fire.
+Shortly after, a British sentry detected movement near the bridge, prompting the three British patrols to open fire.
 A chaotic firefight ensued in the darkness, with both sides exchanging small arms fire, British LAW rockets and Argentine Energa rifle grenades.
 The engagement escalated when Captain Rubén Teófilo Figueroa's 2nd Assault Section of the 601 Commando Company initiated a counterattack.
 Under mounting pressure and unable to sustain their position, the British forces were forced to retreat before dawn, leaving behind a substantial quantity of their equipment.
 The official history of the Parachute Regiment later acknowledged the outcome of the action.

 They were forced to evacuate their position rapidly, leaving behind their packs and radio, but succeeded in withdrawing without suffering any casualties.
 The location was checked on the evening of 8 June by another patrol, but there was no sign of the packs or radio, which meant the battalion's radio net could have been compromised.